 Comcast Xfinity offers residential internet speed plans ranging from 15Mbps to 2000Mbps, and even includes its security software with entry-level products.
-All internet plans come with Norton 360, which can help you safeguard your devices.
+All internet plans come with Norton 360 (opens in new tab), which can help you safeguard your devices.
 You'll also get parental control features too, to help you manage family internet use.
 While there is a 15Mbps plan, it's actually cheaper to be on the 100Mbps plan right now, which seems like a confusing offering - especially as neither plans appear to have a minimum term.
-Prices currently start around $39, and quickly escalate to $150+.
+Prices currently start around $29, and escalate to $299.

 Not only does Comcast claim to offer some of the fastest internet speeds, it also tests well.
 In most third-party tests, it lands in the top 10% for fast, consistent internet speeds.
 The company provides speeds that can easily do what most home internet users want, such as streaming movies in 4K, downloading TV shows, playing games, reading the news, downloading software, shopping, and visiting social networking sites.
 You'll be more than capable of doing all this with even the basic 100Mbps connection, so the 2Gbps may be excessive.